matrix-org/synapse/docs/delegate.md

 # Delegation

-For a more flexible configuration, you can have `server_name` resources (eg: `@user:example.com`) served by a different host and port (eg: `synapse.example.com:443`).
+Without configuring delegation, homeservers will expect the server responsible for resources using e.g. `example.com` as their `server_name` (e.g. `@user:example.com`) to be served at `example.com:8448`.

-Without configuring delegation, the matrix federation will expect to find your server via `example.com:8448`.
-The following methods allow you retain a `server_name` of `example.com` so that your user IDs, room aliases, etc continue to look like `*:example.com`, whilst having your federation traffic routed to a different server (e.g. `synapse.example.com`).
+Delegation is a Matrix feature allowing a homeserver admin to retain a `server_name` of `example.com` so that your user IDs, room aliases, etc continue to look like `*:example.com`, whilst having your federation traffic routed to a different server and/or port (e.g. `synapse.example.com:443`).

 ## .well-known delegation